DISCOVER WHAT IT MEANS TO ESCAPE…

 Cowra is home to some fantastic annual events and we want you to attend them!

-Our Centre is proud to stock local products from across the region, including olive oils, flavoured vinegars, jams, relishes, honey, nuts, figs and spice mixes.
-We also stock a range of books about the local area, the history of the Wiradjuri People and the Cowra Breakout.
+Discover a showcase of the region’s finest local produce, including olive oils, flavoured vinegars, jams, relishes, honey, nuts, figs and spice mixes, alongside a carefully selected range of books covering local history, the Wiradjuri people and the Cowra Breakout.

 The hologram is a free theatre and continues to be as popular as ever, with the 60,000 visitors our friendly team welcomes each year.